tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Having been introduced to classification, students will now receive a demonstration of how to use logistic regression to make linear predictions for categorical outcomes.
 This demo will contain two parts: a brief explanation of preprocessing, and a more in-depth explanation of model fitting and execution.

-Walkthrough the slideshow and highlight the following points:
+Walk through the slideshow and highlight the following points:

-* Communicate that logistic regression is a statistical method for predicting binary outcomes from data.
+* Tell students that logistic regression is a statistical method for predicting binary outcomes from data.
 With linear regression, our linear model may provide a numerical output, such as age.
 With logistic regression, the numerical value for age could be translated to a probability between 0 and 1.
-This discrete output could then be labeled as "young" vs. "old".
-The same approach can be used to predict the probability of creditworthiness based on credit score, number of missed payments, number of public records, and credit age.
+This discrete output could then be labeled as "young" vs. "old."
+The same approach can be used to predict the probability of creditworthiness based on credit score, the number of missed payments, the number of public records, and credit age.

   ![logistic_1.png](Images/logistic_1.png)
   ![logistic_2.png](Images/logistic_2.png)